-Plan written by: Mrs R Garner / Mr M J Scott

-Nominated Governor: Mrs J Doyle

-Policy written/reviewed: January 2011 and updated annually

-Latest Update: February 2020 Latest Reviewer: Rev S Walters

-Next review due: January 2021

-Copy to Governors for review: March 2020
+Plan written by:Mr M J ScottNominated Governor:Mrs J DoylePolicy written/reviewed:January 2011 and updated annuallyLatest Update:August 2021Next review due:October 2022Copy to Governors for reviewSeptember 2021

 School Travel Plan

 1. Introduction

 Newport Girls' High School Academy Trust is a selective girls' grammar school providing a quality education for girls aged 11-18.
 The school has a local and national reputation for academic achievement and successfully combines a unique mix of high academic standards, with a friendly and caring atmosphere, offering an unusually rich programme of curricular and extra-curricular enrichment opportunities to all pupils.
 The School Travel Plan fits in with our aims promoting a healthy lifestyle and caring for the environment.